AbdelrahmanEsam/Gymondo/readme.md

 ## Data package that have shared dataStore and http client classes .

-## DI package that have two modules
+## DI package that have two hilt modules

 - App module to provide the shared dependencies.
 - Dispatcher module to provide coroutine dispatchers